dongfangyier/PlotLab/README.md

 We can use this library in the following ways. first of all,make sure you are in a wpf project

-you can add this like a User Control Library.
+you can download and add this like a User Control Library.and also you can get it from nuget.
 #### For Example
     xmlns:controler="clr-namespace:PlotLab;assembly=PlotLab"
 #### and then you can use like follow